GabrieleSocrate/GDG-AI-HACK-2026/README.md

 ## Notes

 This project was developed as a hackathon prototype.
-The focus was on building a working proof of concept in a limited amount of time, combining computer vision, edge AI and depth-based spatial reasoning.
+The focus was on building a working proof of concept in a limited amount of time, combining computer vision and depth-based spatial reasoning.